 Business owners are often faced with the decision of whether to get a fleet lease or to purchase them outright.
-It’s not always easy to determine whether leasing or buying will be most advantageous for your business, so it will generally be necessary to gather all the information related to finances and the vehicles themselves before making a decision.
+It’s not always easy to determine whether leasing or buying will be most advantageous for your business.
+You might have to gather all the information related to finances and the vehicles themselves before making a decision.

-For many companies, the right decision is to lease vehicles because they are usually well maintained by the owning company, and it’s generally far less expensive to lease the vehicles than it is to buy them.
-When you arrange for a fleet lease on vehicles that you will use in your business, you will pay for the use of those vehicles for an agreed-upon period of time.
+For many companies, the right decision is to lease vehicles because they are usually well maintained by the owning company.
+It is generally far less expensive to lease the vehicles than it is to buy them.
+When you arrange for a fleet lease, you will pay for the use of those vehicles for an agreed-upon period.

 Most often, leasing agreements cover multiple vehicles and are in effect for at least a year or two.
-All kinds of vehicles can be leased out in this manner, for instance, personal trucks, cargo vans, and standard passenger cars.
+You can lease all kinds of vehicles like this, for instance, personal trucks, cargo vans, and standard passenger cars.
 More and more companies are finding that leasing works to their advantage financially, while also relieving them of the burden of maintaining those vehicles and keeping them roadworthy.

 What Is a Fleet Vehicle?